cloudflare/cloudflare-docs/content/magic-wan/tutorials/secure-web-gateway.md

 ---
-title: Secure Web Gateway
+title: Cloudflare Gateway
 pcx_content_type: tutorial
 meta:
-  title: Connect to Secure Web Gateway with Magic WAN
+  title: Connect to Cloudflare Gateway with Magic WAN
 ---

-# Connect to Secure Web Gateway with Magic WAN
+# Connect to Cloudflare Gateway with Magic WAN

-You can route traffic through Magic WAN and Secure Web Gateway to secure Internet browsing and SaaS application access from internal users and devices.
+You can route traffic through Magic WAN and Cloudflare Gateway, our comprehensive secure web gateway, to secure Internet browsing and SaaS application access from internal users and devices.

-In this tutorial, you will learn how to configure the Anycast GRE or IPsec tunnel on-ramp to Magic WAN, which connects to Secure Web Gateway (SWG), from enterprise site routers.
+In this tutorial, you will learn how to configure the Anycast GRE or IPsec tunnel on-ramp to Magic WAN, which connects to Cloudflare Gateway, from enterprise site routers.

 ## Prerequisites

 Before you can configure the Anycast GRE or IPsec tunnel on-ramp to Magic WAN, the following items should already be completed:

-- Purchased Magic WAN and Secure Web Gateway
+- Purchased Magic WAN and Cloudflare Gateway
 - Added a root certificate
-- Cloudflare created and provisioned Magic WAN and Secure Web Gateway
+- Cloudflare created and provisioned Magic WAN and Gateway
 - Received the Cloudflare GRE endpoint (Anycast IP address) assigned to Magic WAN
 - Established connectivity between site edge routers and the Cloudflare GRE endpoint via the Internet or Cloudflare Network Interconnect (CNI)
-- Use site routers that support Anycast GRE or IPsec tunnels and Policy-based Routing (PBR) so that specific Internet-bound traffic from the sites' private networks can be routed over the Anycast GRE or IPsec tunnel to Magic WAN, and subsequently Secure Web Gateway, to enforce a user's specific web access policies.
+- Use site routers that support Anycast GRE or IPsec tunnels and Policy-based Routing (PBR) so that specific Internet-bound traffic from the sites' private networks can be routed over the Anycast GRE or IPsec tunnel to Magic WAN, and subsequently Cloudflare Gateway, to enforce a user's specific web access policies.

-Proper routing techniques, such as policy-based routing, should also be utilized on the site routers to match relevant Internet-bound traffic from the site’s appropriate local private subnets and route them over the GRE tunnel to Cloudflare Magic WAN and Secure Web Gateway for processing.
-Otherwise, such Internet-bound traffic would likely be routed straight out of the physical uplink of the site router without the protection enforced by the Cloudflare Secure Web Gateway.
+Proper routing techniques, such as policy-based routing, should also be utilized on the site routers to match relevant Internet-bound traffic from the site’s appropriate local private subnets and route them over the GRE tunnel to Cloudflare Magic WAN and Gateway for processing.
+Otherwise, such Internet-bound traffic would likely be routed straight out of the physical uplink of the site router without the protection enforced by Cloudflare Gateway.

 ## Example scenario